roytam1/msdos-player/readme.txt

 file converters, compilers, assemblers, debuggers, and text editors.

-NOTE: This emulator DOES NOT support graphic/sound hardwares and DOES NOT aim to support game softwares.
+NOTE: This emulator DOES NOT support graphic/sound hardwares and DOES NOT aim to support game software.
 I recommend DOSBOx for this purpose.

 ----- How To Use